MichalKir/ts-hp-bios-config/README.md

 Parameter  | Description
 ------------- | -------------
 ApprovedExitCodes  | Exit codes that are considered as success, see "BIOS Configuration Utility User's Guide" for more information
-SetBiosPassword | Specify this if you want to set BIOS-password on script execution.
-DontUseBiosPassword  | Specify this if you are not using BIOS-password ConvertToUefi | Specify this if you are converting legacy to UEFI(seperate step), the script will look for .REPSET-file that contains EFI in name
+SetBiosPassword | Specify this if you want to set BIOS-password on script execution DontUseBiosPassword  | Specify this if you are not using BIOS-password ConvertToUefi | Specify this if you are converting legacy to UEFI(seperate step), the script will look for .REPSET-file that contains EFI in name
 DebugMode | Specify this if you want to run the script from Windows (it will set log path to script directory)